This program is now closed

 - Selection Process

-- After the application deadline, applications will be reviewed and processed.
+- After the application deadline, applications were reviewed and processed.

 - All applicants received email notification of application determination on June 13, 2022.
 Applicants deemed ineligible will have until June 23, 2022 at 2 p.m. to submit an appeal.

-- Staff will randomly select from eligible applications and will issue payment until funds are exhausted.
+- Staff randomly selected eligible applications for payment until funds were exhausted.

 - Assistance Amount

 Selected applicants will receive a $1,400 check mailed to their Johnson County residence.